-Join Alan Demafiles for an in-depth discussion in this video XPresso data linking, part of Animating Charts and Graphs in CINEMA 4D.
+Join Alan Demafiles for an in-depth discussion in this video XPresso data linking, part of Cinema 4D: Animating Charts and Graphs.

 - So in this example we've got our Height Controller object, which has a User Data slider.
 This User Data slider if you click and drag on it you notice it's controlling the Cube's overall Height and we're doing that through the use of Xpresso.
 So I'm going to double-click on that.
 And previously we made a layout for our Xpresso window, so I'm going to switch over to that now.
 And much like you can navigate inside the viewport with the one and two keys, if you hold down one, click and drag you can pan around, two, click and drag you can zoom in and out, you can use those same commands to navigate this Xpresso window.

 So this little bit of Xpresso is what allows our Height Controller to drive the Size and Position of the cube.
 And you might be thinking why the Position of the cube?
 When we break it down you'll see here in a second.
 But basically this is what we're going to try and tackle.
 So I'm going to switch over to another open scene and to do that I'll hold down V on the keyboard and that'll open up a popup menu and there at the very bottom you'll see Projects and a list of all your open projects.

 And we're going to rebuild that little bit of Xpresso.
 And the first part of that is adding a Null object, which we'll rename Height.
 And in the attribute manager you've got User Data right here, we're going to Add a User Data.
 By default it comes in with a generic data, we'll rename that Height.
 And the Interface is a Float right now, it's got these little two arrows.
 I prefer to use the Float Slider, just gets a little bit more screen real estate to set all this up.